sgothel/direct_bt/README.md

 > exposing BTSecurityLevel and SMPIOCapability setup per connection
 > and providing *automatic security mode negotiation*.
 >
-> BLE slave periphal and GATT server support is underway.
+> BLE slave peripheral and GATT server support is underway.
 >
 > BREDR support is planned and prepared for.
 >